Aritra96/bikeshare-project/README.md

 # Basic Data Exploration with pandas on Bikeshare Data
-_Basic Udacity project using pandas lib in Python for their bikeshare data exploration._
+_Basic Udacity project using pandas library in Python for their bikeshare data exploration._

 # Project Overview: